davejacobs/letters-web/app/views/index.md

       f :format => "pp", :name => "my-special-file" end

-### Feedback ###
+### Next steps ###

-If you have a suggestion, let me know on the [mailing list](https://groups.google.com/forum/#!forum/lettersrb) or submit a [pull request on Github](http://github.com/davejacobs/letters).
 There is plenty more to do with this library -- for example, arbitrary object diffs, user-defined methods, renameable methods, and defaults configuration.
 This core is just the beginning.
+For suggestions, feedback and questions, check out [the resources page](http://lettersrb.com/resources).